beta2cms/beta2cms/readme.md

 # beta2cms

-Content Management System based on Laravel 5.1 Framework
+Content Management System based on Laravel 5.1 Framework.

+## Description

+The CMS is build on the Pingpong-Modules. ...

 ### License